 The Mistake I Didn’t Realize I Was Making

 Looking back, the mistake was not obvious while it was happening.
-Trades executed smoothly, the results made sense, and everything seemed to be working as it should.
+Trades went through without issue.
+The results made sense, and everything seemed to be working as it should.

 The problem was not that I traded too much.
-It was not that I paid fees.
-And it was not even the exchange.
+It was not that I paid trading fees.
+And it was not even the crypto exchange.

 That is why this kind of mistake is easy to miss.
 It doesn’t show up as a bad trade or a sudden loss.
-The cost builds slowly, spread across and hidden inside decisions that feel reasonable at the time.
+The cost builds slowly.
+It hides inside decisions that feel reasonable at the time.

 I didn’t see it as a mistake until I laid all the numbers side by side.
 Only then did it become clear how expensive it had been to stay comfortable.